infer-actively/pymdp/CONTRIBUTING.md

 ## Types of Contribution

-There are multiple ways to contribute to `inferactively` (borrowed below list from [here](https://github.com/uzhdag/pathpy/blob/master/CONTRIBUTING.rst)):
+There are multiple ways to contribute to `pymdp` (borrowed below list from [here](https://github.com/uzhdag/pathpy/blob/master/CONTRIBUTING.rst)):

 #### Report Bugs

-To report a bug in the package, open an issue at https://github.com/alec-tschantz/infer-actively/issues.
+To report a bug in the package, open an issue at https://github.com/infer-actively/pymdp/issues.

 Please include in your bug report: